 - If she needs to drive to functions like story times and play dates.
 If so, will she be driving her own car or do you prefer she drives yours?

 - Whether she’ll do housework.
 If so, what kind?
-Will she only be doing baby-related chores like washing bottles and washing their laundry?
-Or will she be vacuuming your home, making your bed or cooking your dinner?
+Will she only be doing baby-related chores like washing bottles and folding laundry?
+Or will she be vacuuming your home, making your bed, or cooking dinner?

 - Let her know if you want her to do crafts or follow a curriculum.
 Does she enjoy doing crafts?
 Will you provide her with supplies?

-- Whether she needs to write a daily report.
+- Discuss whether she needs to write a daily report.
 If so, will you provide a form she can fill out?
-Some parents want a full report each day on paper.
-Things like how many times the baby ate and how many ounces, or how long they napped or cried.
+Some parents want a full report each day on paper outlining how many times the baby ate and how many ounces, or how long they napped or cried.

 These questions get to the heart of what you’re looking for in a nanny.
 Ask open-ended questions to avoid swaying answers in one direction or another.
 And establish your expectations from the start rather than phrasing them as questions.

-And most important, get to know your potential nanny.
+And most importantly, get to know your potential nanny.
 Ask the questions you’d ask anyone you’re getting to know.
-Use her responses, demeanor and behavior to decide whether you feel like it’s a good match.
+Use her responses, demeanor, and behavior to decide whether you feel like it’s a good match.

 With the right questions, you’ll find a nanny you’ll feel confident with.